-Moving an elderly loved one who requires memory care to an assisted living
+Moving an elderly loved one who requires memory care to an

-behavior and ease the symptoms of Alzheimer’s and dementia.
+and ease the symptoms of Alzheimer’s and dementia.

 The following are five tips provided by our Hampton elder care living center